Frequently Asked Questions

 Please ensure a hat and drink bottle are packed in your child’s bag each day.

-Changes of clothes suitable to current weather/season should also be packed.
+Changes of clothes suitable to the current weather/season should also be packed.

 Other required items may include: